andrew15818/109/spring/unix/homework/hw1/outline.md

 has open.
 We need to make an entry for each of those files.
 However, I think that we would need sudo privileges to see these files.

+Now, I was thinking of having a linked list of entries.
+At the start, we don't know how many entries are in the `/proc/` directory, so we can't use a table or something like that.

 ### Command
 - Executable name of the running process
 - Don't show the cmd line args (so no `/proc/<PID>/cmdline`)